 Master's, PhD: A minimum of IELTS 6.5 or TOEFL 79 is required.

-Normally, in order to be able to attend schools in the US, you need to achieve a minimum grade point average of 6.5 (above average).
-However, due to the high level of competition when studying in the US, to increase your chances of success, you should prepare some beautiful academic records and need to have a good score (above 7.5).
+Normally, in order to be able to attend schools in the US, you need to achieve a minimum subject GPA of 6.5 (above average).
+However, due to the high level of competition when studying in the US, to increase your chances of being approved, you should prepare some impressive academic profiles and need to score at a good level or higher (above 7.5).

-However, each level, discipline and school will have its own requirements for academic ability.
+However, each level, discipline, and school will have its own academic requirements.
 For example, for some of the top universities such as Massachusetts Institute of Technology, University of Chicago, Stanford University,... you will have to complete and pass entrance exams such as GRE (The Graduate Record Examination), SAT (Scholastic Assessment Test), GMAT (Graduate Management Admission Test)...
-Therefore, you should find out on the website of the school you want to attend to capture the information in the clearest way.
+Therefore, you should research on the websites of the schools you want to attend to grasp the information in the clearest way.

-The United States is a country with a relatively expensive standard of living, so the financial conditions to study in the United States are also more demanding than other countries.
+The US is one of the countries with a relatively expensive standard of living, so the financial conditions for studying in the US are also more demanding thanin other countries.
 To complete the application for a U.S. student visa, you need to go through financial proof procedures to ensure that you and your family can afford to cover the entire process of studying abroad.

 Generally, you will need to prove an account balance that is at least or more than the tuition and living expenses of the first year of study using Form I-20.
 However, to increase your chances of proving financial success, you should have an account balance that is about 1.5 times the required tuition amount.